 You can EASILY make a hanging bouquet for any season or occasion, whether it’s colorful flowers for spring, Autumn hues for Thanksgiving, or poinsettias for Christmas…make it your own!
 There is something so lovely about hanging bouquets.
 It’s such a fresh, new way to do floral home decor instead of the regular bunch in a vase.

 Long story short…the white poppy anemones I ordered for my bridal bouquet didn’t happen, so that’s why I went with those flowers for my DIY hanging bouquet.

-Now with Pinterest at my disposal, I researched different materials for making flowers and decided on crepe paper streamers.
-It did turn out pretty and looked nice in the living room at first, but the white turned brown and the black faded.
+At first I tried making the flowers out of crepe paper streamers, and it looked nice at first, but after a while the white petals turned brown and the black centers faded.

 Saddened by this continuing bouquet saga, I decided to redo it, in felt!
 I spread out the project over 3 days, because in the end it took about 30 flowers to cover.
-So I highly recommend 2 very important things:
+You can also just buy flowers, but it can get spendy, so if you’re making your own, I highly recommend 2 very important things:

 - Using very sharp fabric scissors — your hands will hurt if not!

 - A smaller foam ball — I used the 7.8″ size (about volleyball size), and it gets even bigger once the flowers are attached.
 You also won’t have to make as many flowers.
 The 6″ size would be a good way to go.

 White Felt Sheets (about 8 – $0.23 each)

 Black Felt Sheets (about 2 – $0.23 each)

 Foam Ball (I recommend the 6″ size – $5)